timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 ## Better performance at scale

 TimescaleDB performs orders of magnitude better at high data volumes.
-Your applications are future-proof even as they grow rapidly.
+Your applications are future-proof even if they grow rapidly.

 ### 1000 times faster performance for time-series queries